Unbridled: Stud record

 Unbridled was grandsire through Unbridled's Song of the filly Eight Belles, who finished second at the 2008 Kentucky Derby but broke both front pasterns at the finish and was euthanized on the track, and of the colt Arrogate, who won the 2016 Breeders' Cup Classic and placed first in the World's Best Racehorse Rankings for that year.
 By his daughter Oatsee, he was also the broodmare sire of Shackleford, winner of the 2011 Preakness Stakes.
+Through his daughter Tap Your Heels, he was the broodmare sire of Tapit, leading sire in North America from 2014 to 2016 and sire of a record four Belmont Stakes winners.

 One of Grindstone's foals, Birdstone, upset Smarty Jones to win the 2004 Belmont Stakes.
 Birdstone, in turn, sired Mine That Bird, a gelding that won the 2009 Kentucky Derby, and Summer Bird, a colt that won the 2009 Belmont Stakes.
 Empire Maker, which won the 2003 Belmont Stakes, sired Pioneerof the Nile, who placed behind his cousin Mine That Bird in the 2009 Kentucky Derby, and eventually sired American Pharoah, the first-ever winner of the Grand Slam of Thoroughbred racing in 2015.
 American Pharoah gave Unbridled the honour of four generations of Triple Crown race winners.